Are you implementing best practices to secure your organization’s email?:

 Secure Email Gateway (SEG)

-Email security for both inbound and outbound email has traditionally been provided by SEG solutions either as an on-premises appliance, a virtual appliance, or a cloud service.
-SEGs process and filter SMTP traffic, and require organizations to change their MX record to point to the SEG.
+Email security for both inbound and outbound email has traditionally been provided by SEG solutions either as an on-premises appliance, a virtual appliance or a cloud service.
+SEGs process and filter SMTP traffic, and require organizations to change their Mail Exchange (MX) record to point to the SEG.

 Integrated Cloud Email Security (ICES)

-The adoption of cloud email providers that provide built-in email hygiene capabilities is growing.
-Advanced email security capabilities are increasingly being deployed as integrated cloud email security solutions rather than as a gateway.
-These solutions use API access to the cloud email provider to analyze email content without the need to change the Mail Exchange (MX) record.
+The adoption of cloud email providers (e.g., Microsoft and Google) that provide built-in email security hygiene capabilities is growing.
+Advanced email security capabilities to supplement these native capabilities are increasingly being deployed as integrated cloud email security solutions rather than as a gateway.
+These solutions use API access to the cloud email provider to analyze email content without the need to change the MX record.
 Integrated solutions go beyond simply blocking known bad content and provide in-line prompts to users that can help reinforce security awareness training, as well as providing detection of compromised internal accounts.
 Initially, these solutions are deployed as a supplement to existing gateway solutions, but increasingly the combination of the cloud email providers’ native capabilities and an ICES is replacing the traditional SEG.

 Email Data Protection (EDP)

-Email is fundamentally unsecure, and email data protection solutions add encryption to track and prevent unauthorized access to email content before or after it has been sent.
-EDP can also help prevent accidental data loss due to misdirect recipients.
+Email data protection solutions add encryption to track and prevent unauthorized access to email content before or after it has been sent.
+EDP can also help prevent accidental data loss due to misdirected recipients.

 Yours truly